A FEATURE DOCUMENTARY about Trauma Informed Community Building

 Over the past eight months we’ve met an incredible ensemble of individuals from the Potrero Hill Housing Community.
 Most are residents who are prospering despite all odds.
 They have been incredibly gracious with their time enabling us to capture their stories.
 Others include change makers working at the ground level to implement the Trauma Informed Community Building Process.
 Meet a few of them below.

 Eddie & Brenda Kittrel.
-Eddie and his wife Brenda are among the old leaders in the community.
-They have lived here for decades; since they had their first daughter 30 years ago.
-Despite the poverty, they consider this place home.
+Eddie and his wife Brenda are elders and among the most respected and involved community leaders.
+They have lived on the hill for decades and have seen in all.
+Eddie is among the first Public Housing leaders to participate in the Hope VI project, representing and advocating for the rights of his community.
+They have experienced great heart ache, including a son who was murdered.
+They live a full and rich life despite perceptions and their experience with poverty.
+They consider Potrero Hill home and their highest priority is to build equity so they may have the stability to remain in their community.
 Like other residents in the neighborhood they want outsiders to see them for who they are; smart, loving, active residents of San Francisco.
 Eddie is a veteran.
 After serving his country he struggled to rebuild his life, and found himself a product of an unsupportive, discriminatory social system; he and his wife Brenda were homeless in San Francisco and using drugs.
 With some help they had the chance at an apartment in Potrero Hill where they raised their children and continue caring for their grandchildren.

 They have seen this place change significantly over the years, becoming poor and unsafe, where drug dealers, shootings and crimes have become part of the narrative of their neighborhood.
 Like many other residents, they have mixed feelings about the rebuild, many promises have been broken and they feel they have lost their agency in the process of remaking their community.
 They fear the risk of displacement.
 Brenda and Eddie are guardians for some of their grandchildren; they can’t afford market rate rent but don’t want to lose their long standing community.
 They are determined to fight to stay in Potrero, to help their family and their community through these adversities.
 “Holding on to what they have is extremely important here for people, and this is their home” - Jennifer Dhillon (ED, Healthy Generations Project).